rsdmike/edgex-docs/docs_src/microservices/application/ApplicationFunctionsSDK.md

 This sets the `profile` so that the application service uses the `rules-engine` configuration profile which resides at `/res/rules-engine/configuration.toml`

+!!! note
-> *Note that EdgeX Services no longer use docker profiles.
+    EdgeX Services no longer use docker profiles.
 They use Environment Overrides in the docker compose file to make the necessary changes to the configuration for running in Docker.
 See the **Environment Variable Overrides For Docker** section in the [App Service Configurable](./AppServiceConfigurable.md#environment-variable-overrides-for-docker)* section for more details and an example.

 #### EDGEX_STARTUP_DURATION